facebookresearch/BenchMARL/examples/extending/algorithm/README.md

 1. Create your `CustomAlgorithm` and `CustomAlgorithmConfig` following the example in [`custom_agorithm.py`](custom_algorithm.py).
-These will be the algorithm code and a associated dataclass to validate loaded configs.
+These will be the algorithm code and an associated dataclass to validate loaded configs.
 2. Create a `customalgorithm.yaml` with the configuration parameters you defined in your script.
 Make sure it has `customalgorithm_config` within its defaults at the top of the file to let hydra know which python dataclass it is